 Always make sure you are using all-natural almond butter without any added sugar.

-If you can’t find almond butter, simply make your own.
-Here’s how to make almond butter at home when you can’t find it in the store!
+If you can't find almond butter, simply make your own.
+Here's how to make almond butter at home when you can't find it in the store!
+You can also use peanut butter if you want to change up the flavor.

 Tip: Check out this guide on different low-carb sugar substitutes to find the one that works best for you!